transkatgirl/Tapestry-Loom/README.md

 A power user focused interface for LLM base models, inspired by the designs of [loom](https://github.com/socketteer/loom), [loomsidian](https://github.com/cosmicoptima/loom), [exoloom](https://exoloom.io), [logitloom](https://github.com/vgel/logitloom), and [wool](https://github.com/lyramakesmusic/wool).

 > [!WARNING]
-> This is beta software.
-Most of it works, but there are plenty of undiscovered bugs and things will randomly break from time to time.
-Make backups.
+> This is a work in progress; Please make backups and report any bugs that you find.

 ## Known issues